Retail Risk Assessment & Management Guide

 As a BS 8484:2022 accredited organisation, we have Unique Reference Numbers (URNs) for all UK police forces, enabling us to bypass the 999 system.
 While panic alarms are effective, they’re in a fixed location (typically under the till), and therefore not always accessible.

 All of our personal safety devices are portable and designed to be discreet.
 We offer a number of accessories such as lanyards, clips and ID holders to transform them into wearable technology.
-This means that you can raise an alarm from wherever you are in store.
+This means that you can raise an alarm from wherever you are in the store.
 In addition, you could have a pool of devices that are distributed to relevant members of staff on shift that day rather than relying on one person having access to the panic alarm.

 When an alarm is raised, we have a team of dedicated Controllers who will stay on the line until the alert has been resolved.
 All our core devices have two-way audio, so if it’s safe to do so, the Controller will speak to the user and work with them to continually assess the situation.
 They will follow the pre-existing escalation procedure and where necessary, contact the relevant emergency services.